dgroomes/stackoverflow-look-back/README.md

   worth the code complexity.
 Plus the feature is not even really useful.
 Might as well remove the code and make the limit even more obvious by putting it right next to the "Scrape votes" button.
 This removes the discovery problem for that config.
+* DONE Tags.
+Add question tags to the data and to the UI.
+Sometimes, a question does not actually contain the relevant concept.
+  For example, a question like "How to get the current time in seconds" with the tag "JavaScript" would not show up if you search "JavaScript", but I want it to show up.
+    * DONE.
+Get a working SQL query that returns tags.
+Is it an array type in SQL?
+    * DONE Update the sede.ddl
+    * DONE Update the SQL query.
+Update the Post type.
+Persist the data.
+Query back the data.
+    * DONE Visualize the tags in the UI
+    * DONE on tags.
+* ABANDONED (Possible, but not feasible) Fix static download.
+It doesn't include the JavaScript code.
+The search doesn't work.
+    * ABANDONED (Abandoned because Chrome extension by default do not allow any inline `<script>` tags for security.
+See this [answer](https://stackoverflow.com/a/16153913/)) Yikes, this is a bit involved.
+There's a fundamental issue which is that you can't just extract the contents of the
+      `<script src="...">` tags and paste it into the page as an inline `<script>` tag.
+You basically do this with CSS which is awesome, but it won't work the same for JavaScript as [explained here](https://stackoverflow.com/a/48403181) because of the same origin policy.
+I don't really want to do the technique described in the linked StackOverflow answer.
+      How can I get what I want and not introduce too much complexity (or even reduce complexity)...
+I think I can inline the contents `posts.viewer.js`, `PostsViewer.js` and `posts-viewer.css` into `posts-viewer.html`.
+In other words, get rid of those files and just use `posts-viewer.html`.
+This way, `posts-viewer.html` is already much closer to the "Download-ready format" we need to support the download button.
+Nice.
+    * Re-download the external source and splice it into the page.
+This is the complicated solution that we must do because of the restriction described in the earlier item.
+    * Delete the `<script src="...">` tags.
+These should not be included in the download.
+The downloaded file has to be completely static, no external dependencies can be downloaded at runtime.

 ## Notes